OpenChain-Project/Reference-Material/General-Compliance-Support-Material/Risk-Grid/risk-grid-11.md

 ### Who is best placed to bear risk?

 This is similar to the provenance issue, in that the Customer's use/modification/distribution of the Software may infringe third party rights, but in this case, infringement may depend on the Customer's intended out-license or intended use of the Software.
-This wording contains an option which limits the Supplier's obligations to checking that the components' attached licences are on an approved list, but not that they are compatible with any intended use.
+This wording contains an option which limits the Supplier's obligations to checking that the components' attached licenses are on an approved list, but not that they are compatible with any intended use.

 ### Best mechanism to tackle risk